Student rate: $60 per hour (50% off the standard rate)

 I like editing theses (it’s a great challenge) but I respect that students can rarely afford full editing rates.
-If you’ve sent me a query about editing your thesis, I’ll likely direct you to this page so that you can make an informed decision about whether I’m right for you.
-I find it useful to go into detail, so that you understand the process and costs.
+If you’ve sent me a query about editing your thesis, I’ll have likely directed you to this page so that you can make an informed decision about whether I’m right for you.
+I find it useful to go into frank detail, so that you understand the process and costs, and we can work together with clear expectations.

 - The unavoidable consideration with your thesis is that it’s long – it’s probably book length – and that means my work takes time.

-- That is, if your thesis is 80,000 words, it will take me around 25 hours to work through it.
+- That is, if your thesis is 80,000 words, it will take me around 26 hours to work through it.
 If you consider this more closely, that’s 3 solid days to read your work, find and fix mistakes, improve grammar, make comments where relevant, check and advise on references, and tackle a host of other tasks (see below).
-The pace is about 3 minutes a page, which is rapid for making a meaningful contribution to a complex, book-length work.
+The pace is about 3 minutes a page, which is quick.

-- These costs are competitive against other professional editing services, and lower than the average rate for editorial work in Australia (i.e. discounted for students).
-That said, you will find editors that will quote cheaper rates.
+- These costs are highly competitive against other professional editing services, and lower than the average rate for editorial work in Australia (i.e. discounted).
+That said, you’ll find many editors that will quote cheaper rates.

-- I understand that students have limited budgets and perhaps only partial funding for editorial work.
-As such, I cap my quotes at about the hours you see here.
+- I understand that students (and even professionals completing their studies) have limited budgets and perhaps only partial funding for editorial work.
+As such, I try to cap my quotes at about the hours you see here.
 If the work takes longer, I absorb the extra time.
 (Invariably, the work takes longer.)
 If it takes less time (this has never happened, but you can be the first), I only charge for time spent.

 - I say ‘about’ in the costs because I need to see your work before making a final assessment.
-As an obvious example, English may not be your strongest language, in which case the work may be more complicated.
+For example, English may not be your strongest language, in which case the work may be more complicated.

 Copyediting and proofreading tasks